 Couples counseling may be especially helpful in dealing with communication issues between couples.
 Counseling has been proven effective in teaching couples how to speak to one another about their feelings without placing blame on the other partner.

 Overall, resentment in relationships is built upon poor communication.
 This can be addressed and prevented by being clear about what we need from the other person.
 Anger and disconnection will eventually ensue when we expect our partner to know what we’re thinking.
 Couples counseling may be a good choice when facing difficulty with communication and anger in your relationship.
+If you would like to start counseling with The Light Program, fill out a contact form on our website and we will get in touch to schedule an appointment.

 Lauren Farley, MA, LPC